14 College Event Ideas Students Will Actually Attend

 8. Throw an event to kick off a mentorship program.

 For many students, college can be an emotionally challenging time.
 Many students are away from home for the first time and may need an icebreaker to connect with others.
-Create a mentorship program that connects students with others who have faced and overcome similar challenges or experiences.
+Create a mentorship program that connects students with others who have faced and overcome similar challenges.

 Encourage mentorship connections for new students, students in the LGBTQ+ community, those who struggle with addiction or grieving, and so on.
 Provide support for students who find themselves outside of their social, political, or economic comfort zones.
 Promote diversity, inclusion, and intersectionality.